 Fall in love with Noor Jahan:

 The most important event of Jahangir’s reign is his marriage to Noor Jahan (Mahr-un-Nisa).
 While visiting Meena Bazaar during Jashan Noor Roz in March, Jahangir suddenly saw Noor Jahan.
-She was so impressed with her beauty, her beauty, and her present response that she married him in May.
+She was so impressed with her beauty, and her present response that she married him in May.
 Historians have differing views on this marriage.
 The myth of the dove is also common.
 It is further said that Prince Salem was in love with Mahr-ul-Nisa, but Mahr-ul-Nisa was married to Ali Quli Khan Sher Afgan.

 So, taking the opportunity to kill Sherafgun, Jahangir married Mahr-ul-Nisa himself, but most historians are of the honest opinion that Jahangir had never seen Mahr-ul-Nisa before.
 And Jahangir had nothing to do with the death of Shera Fagan.
 At the time of marriage, Jahangir was 5 years old and Noor Jahan was 5 years old.
 She started supervising all the affairs of the empire and gradually Jahangir became oblivious to the affairs of the empire.
 Naturally, Noor Jahan’s power, although beneficial to the common people, ultimately proved detrimental to the empire.